 It is a requiem for jobs, homes and aspirations; for paternalism in the workplace; for the right to personal privacy - and collectively, for an understanding of what truly matters in a world where the relentless pursuit of commercialism seems to have overshadowed all other considerations.

-With the election last year of the first exclusively Conservative government in nearly 20 years, it is striking how little has changed.
+With our first exclusively Conservative government in nearly 20 years presently in power, it is striking how little has changed.
 The message of Requiem remains as relevant now as it did 20 years ago.
-A new production is currently being planned for winter 2016.

 A musical snapshot of

 played at the Edinburgh and London Fringes 1996.